timcassell/ProtoPromise/README.md

 #### RejectException

 `throw Promise.RejectException(reason)` can be used to reject the promise with a reason that is not an `Exception`.
 If reason is an `Exception`, you can just throw that reason directly.
-This is only valid when used in `onResolved`, `onRejected`, or `onComplete` callbacks.
+This is only valid when used in `onResolved`, `onRejected`, or `onContinue` callbacks.
 If accessed in other contexts, it will throw an `InvalidOperationException`.

 #### CancelException

 `throw Promise.CancelException(reason)` can be used to cancel the promise with any reason, or `throw Promise.CancelException()` to cancel the promise without a reason.
-You can also throw an `OperationCanceledException`, which is equivalent to `Promise.CancelException()`. `Promise.CancelException` functions are only valid when used in `onResolved`, `onRejected`, or `onComplete` callbacks.
+You can also throw an `OperationCanceledException`, which is equivalent to `Promise.CancelException()`. `Promise.CancelException` functions are only valid when used in `onResolved`, `onRejected`, or `onContinue` callbacks.
 If accessed in other contexts, it will throw an `InvalidOperationException`.

 ### Error Retries